empassion-health/readmissions/README.md

 1. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repo to your local machine or environment
 2. Configure [dbt_project.yml](/dbt_project.yml)
-    a.
-Profile: set to 'tuva' by default - change this to an active profile in the profile.yml file that connects to your data warehouse
+    - Profile: set to 'tuva' by default - change this to an active profile in the profile.yml file that connects to your data warehouse
-    b.
-Fill in the following vars (variables):
+    - Fill in the following vars (variables):
       - source_name - description of the dataset feeding this project
       - input_database - database where sources feeding this project are stored
       - input_schema - schema where sources feeding this project is stored